iommirocks/iommi/README.rst

     f = Foo()

-Note that the collected dict is an :code:`OrderedDict` and will be ordered by class inheritance and by using :code:`sorted` of the values within each class.
+Note that the collected dict is ordered by class inheritance and by using :code:`sorted` of the values within each class.
 (In the 'str' example, :code:`sorted` yields in alphabetical order).

 Also note that the collection of *class* members based on their class does *not* interfere with *instance* constructor